 There is only one report in the literature mentioning that A. americana methanolic extract administered at 400 and 600 mg/kg in rats with alloxan-induced hyperglycemia provoked a significant improvement in diabetes-related dementia in the Morris water maze test33.According to the results, the Agave species can interact with SC to inhibit its deleterious effects on memory associated with cholinergic transmission.
 These results are consistent with those obtained in the previous sections, where Agaves increase the bioavailability of the neurotransmitter ACh and allow us to propose a broader study to evaluate compounds from the three Agave species with less chemical complexity and isolate those responsible for this activity, to perform pharmacological tests on complex models of neurodegenerative diseases, in order to have an alternative treatment proposal to the current ones.

+Limitations of the study

 CONCLUSION

-The results reported here show the pharmacological importance of Agave tequilana F. A.C.
+The results showed the pharmacological importance of Agave tequilana F. A.C.
 Weber, Agave angustifolia Haw, and Agave americana L. Marginata Hort. as potential treatments for neurodegenerative diseases.
 Because they could inhibit ACh-E, in a model of LPS-induced damage, promoting the in vitro activity of the antioxidant enzyme GR and decreasing that associated with the detonation of oxidative stress, NOX.
 In addition, they significantly improve SC-induced cognitive impairment.

 ACKNOWLEDGEMENTS